myllynen/rhel-troubleshooting-guide/README.md

 no unexpected processes are running or eating all CPU cycles and that there is no notable IO wait.
 High IO wait might indicate storage issues which cause the system to slowdown in general.
-Also note the system uptime so that there has not been any unexpected reboots recently (due to manual intervention or a kernel crash).
+Also note the system uptime so that there have not been any unexpected reboots recently (due to manual intervention or a kernel crash).

 ```